 Seventy percent of users now use mobile, which is huge.
 Google going mobile-first indexing has really pushed it.

 As of July 1, 2019, mobile-first indexing is enabled by default for all new, previously-unknown-to-Google Search websites.
-Mobile-first indexing placed mobile as the predominant version of a website for indexing and ranking when the desktop version was historically used for that purpose.
+Mobile-first indexing placed mobile as the predominant version for indexing and ranking.
+The desktop version was historically used for that purpose.
 This translates into websites designed and optimized for mobile-first so that they load fast and include crawlable structured data.

 The accelerated mobile pages plugin from WordPress is a way to deliver content to mobile users faster as it provides stripped down versions of your website that allows it to load blazing fast.